COST-Africa | Clinical Officer Surgical Training in Africa

 MALAWI

-In Malawi all of the 18 government district hospitals in the Southern and central regions were considered for inclusion in the COST-Africa project.
+government district hospitals in the Southern and central regions were considered for inclusion in the COST-Africa project.
 Field visits were carried out to conduct the situation analysis in all district hospitals in the Southern and Central regions.
 The overall objective of the, was to map and assess the nature, scale, distribution and consequences of current surgical capacity, volume and capacity gaps with respect to the safe and effective delivery of surgery at the central and district hospital levels.

 Data collection - work done: